INRIA/scikit-learn-mooc/_sources/overfit/overfit_take_away.md

 ## Wrap-up

-- Overfitting is caused by the limited size of the training set, the noise in the data and the high flexibility of common machine learning models.
+- **Overfitting** is caused by the **limited size of the training set**, the **noise** in the data and the **high flexibility** of common machine learning models.

-- Underfitting happens when the learned prediction functions make systematic errors.
-This can be caused by a choice of the model family and parameters that lead to a lack of flexibility to capture the repeatable structure of the true data generating process.
+- **Underfitting** happens when the learned prediction functions make **systematic errors**.
+This can be caused by a choice of the model family and parameters that leads to a **lack of flexibility** to capture the repeatable structure of the true data generating process.

-- For a fixed training set, one strives to minimize the test error by adjusting the choice of the model family and the model parameters to find the best trade-off between overfitting for underfitting.
+- For a fixed training set, one strives to **minimize the test error** by adjusting the choice of the model family and the model parameters to find the **best trade-off between overfitting for underfitting**.

-- For a fixed choice model family and parameters, increasing the training set size will decrease overfitting but can cause an increase in underfitting.
+- For a given choice for the model family and the parameters, **increasing the training set size will decrease overfitting** but can also cause an increase in underfitting.

-- The most effective way to reduce overfitting is to collect more labeled data to increase the training set size.
-However this is not always easy to do in practice.

 - The test error of a model that is neither overfitting nor underfitting can still be high if the variations of the target variable cannot be fully